shopgate-professional-services/ext-pdp-variant-accordion/README.md

 - `showBottomBorder` (boolean) Wether the last characteristic has a border at the bottom (_default_ `true`)
 - `characteristicValueBorderColor`(string) Border color of a characteristic value (e.g. `#57606a`)
 - `characteristicValueBorderColorSelected` (string) Border color of a selected characteristic value (e.g.`#0969da`)
+- `propertyWithColor` (string) An (additional) product property which contains a css color for a swatch.
+- `colorCharacteristic` (Array) A list of characteristic labels which are supposed to be displayed as swatches.

 ## Classes